newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 ### How to make small user stories for blog posts

+The core to work efficiently on a blogpost is this: **creating ideas for how to add the most amount of value with the smallest amount of effort.**

+Think about the smallest thing you can do to start working on an blogpost, or to make the existing blogpost better.
+Think about what you want to achieve and how you are going to do this.
+For example, if you want to know what the company you are writing about makes them so good a t what they do.
+You could look at the resumes of the founders and draw conclusions from what they have done and what the company does.
+User stories in this case could be:

+**To understand what makes [company name] good at [service name] - as a user - i can read about their combined experience and what that enables them to do.**

+* this could be done by just looking at only their education on linkedIn or one previous employer.

+If after the user story is fulfilled it is not good enough to go live, the next person can add something to the blogpost and improve it a little bit.
+This goes on until it is decided it is good enough to go live.
+Its all about finding small ways to add value to the whole.

+### Tips for how you can keep a user story small

-* If you collect information you try to instantly draw conclusions, write them down at the place in the blogpost that makes the most sense at that moment.
+* If you collect information try to instantly draw conclusions and write them down at the place in the blogpost that makes the most sense at that moment.

 * If you work on an blogpost and you change something, rearrange and adjust the blogpost so that it makes sense with your changes.